SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 	package: 'CodeOfSpec20Book'
 ```

-At initialization time, a `MailFolder` does not have any emails, and its name is `nil`.
+At initialization time, a `MailFolder` does not have any emails, and its name is `New folder`.

 ```
 MailFolder >> initialize

 	super initialize.
-	emails := OrderedCollection new
+	emails := OrderedCollection new.
+	name := 'New folder'
 ```

 That defines the default state of a `MailFolder` instance, but an instance creation method is handy: